nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 ### State Management and UI Rendering

-The Web UI can be stateful or stateless:
+The UI can be stateful or stateless:

 *   Default back office is based on JSF that is stateful
 *   The Nuxeo Platform also provides Stateless UI like WebEngine/Freemarker and AngularJS.